etenlab/docs/docs/GettingStarted/keycloak.md

 ```
 KEYCLOAK_CLIENTS=showcase:abcabc,storybook:edfedf,showcase-auth:gJ1ynKzVynB0QgNWldmLianr2UyjTPkZ
 ```

+9. The `showcase-auth` client will also be used for the `REACT_APP_KEYCLOAK_CLIENT_ID` in crowd.Bible

-9. in clients settings page, enter the values as below
+10. in clients settings page, enter the values as below

 ```
 Root URL: http://localhost:3000
 Home URL: http://localhost:3000
 Valid redirect URIs: http://localhost:3000/*
 Valid post logout redirect URIs: http://localhost:3000/*
-Web origins: http://localhost:3000 (this is required for CORS)
+Web origins: http://localhost:3000 and http://localhost:8100 (this is required for CORS)
 Client authentication: Off
 ```

 then save the page.

+11. Go to Clients Page in left side menu and select `admin-cli`.
+In Client Settings, add `http://localhost:3000` and `http://localhost:8100` to web origins.
+Then in the Credentials tab copy the client secret.
+Use this value for the `REACT_APP_KEYCLOAK_CLIENT_SECRET` in crowd.Bible.

-9. We can create roles in Realm Roles page to setup different levels of permissions, for now you can create a role named 'showcase-user' (this role i used in the showcase project for testing protected page) and assign it to the user created,
+12. We can create roles in Realm Roles page to setup different levels of permissions, for now you can create a role named 'showcase-user' (this role i used in the showcase project for testing protected page) and assign it to the user created